Last Update: 20.05.2021

-As if moving house is not stressful enough, you have to deal with council tax too!
-Your to-do list is long enough and more tasks just keep showing up.
+As if house moving is not stressful enough, you have to deal with council tax too!
+Your to-do list is long enough, and further tasks keep showing up.
 This should be your top priority.
-Informing your local authorities of the move will save you money in the long run.
+Informing your local authorities about the move will save you money in the long run.

-The reality is that if you are an adult who isn't covered by a tax relief, you have to pay your council a tax.
-And with relocating your home, you will have to inform your council as well.
+The reality is that if you are an adult who isn't covered by tax relief, you have to pay your council a tax.
+And with relocating your home, you will also have to inform your council.

 Luckily, it's not as difficult as it sounds.
-You have to do it a few weeks before your actual move to prevent any issues that might cost you a lot.
-And as a removals company, we can give you some guiding tips on how to ease the process.
+You have to do it a few weeks before your actual move to prevent issues that might cost you a lot.
+And as a removal company, we can give you some guiding tips on cancelling council tax when house moving.

 How to Cancel Your Council Tax When Moving House?

-There are a few problems that can occur if you don't deal with this issue on time, however, nothing is irreversible.
-It is important to know where and when you are relocating so you can inform the council on time.
+A few problems can occur if you don't deal with this issue on time.
+However, nothing is irreversible.
+It is important to know where and when you are relocating to inform the council on time.

-- To avoid the mayhem of administrative work and long queues, start ahead of time.
-Go to your local authorities and report where from and where to you will be moving.
+- Start ahead of time to avoid the mayhem of administrative work and long queues.
+Go to your local authorities and report your starting and ending points of moving house.

 - Depending on the waiting list, it can take up to several weeks to process your application.
 That is why it is important to do this at least a month before you move out of your home.
-That way you are not obligated to pay for a house you no longer live in.
+That way, you are not obligated to pay council tax for a house you no longer live in.

-- If you will still be in the same administrative area, the process might be easier.
+- The process might be easier if you are still in the same administrative area.
 But if you are relocating to another district, you will have to call their local authorities and have a new account created and your old one cancelled.

-- It is very important to remember to contact the two local councils and inform them about the moving.
-Otherwise, you risk having to pay two taxes.
+- It is very important to remember to contact the two local councils and inform them about the move.
+Otherwise, you risk having to pay two council taxes.

-- When your moving out day approaches you will receive the last bill for your old home.
+- When the moving-out day approaches, you will receive the last bill for your old home.

-How to Change Your Council Tax When You Move?
+How to Change Council Tax When You Move?

-Council tax is not paid by full-time university students, people on benefits or under special circumstances.
-There are also certain types of properties that are exempt from the tax.
-Visit your local council’s website for more information.
+Full-time university students do not pay council tax, people on benefits, or under special circumstances.
+Certain types of properties are exempt from the tax.
+Visit your local council’s website for more info.
 If this is your first time paying, you can do so at your local authorities.

-- Visit the council of the area you are moving to and they will set up your account.
+- Visit the council of the area you are moving house to, and they will set up your account.

-- After you've moved, you'll receive the new bill and information when and how to pay it.
+- After you've moved, you'll receive the new bill and info on when and how to pay it.

-- * If the band of your property is unclear or there isn't enough information, they may appoint a tax band assessment from the Valuation Office Agency.
-They will evaluate your new home and determine how much the tax will be.
+- * If the band of your property is unclear or there isn't enough information, they may appoint a band assessment from the Valuation Office Agency.
+They will evaluate your new home and determine how much your new council tax will be.

-What is more, you will need to specify if you will be making any changes to your old property (if it's owned by you) or your new property.
+You will need to specify if you will make any changes to your old property (if you own it) or your new property.

-The assessment of your property is based on:
+The assessment of your property is based on the following:

 - change in use

-Changes of property you need to inform the authorities about:
+Changes of address and postcode you need to inform the authorities about:

 - merging flats into one bigger property

-- converting it into an HMO (house of multiple occupation)
+- converting it into an HMO (house of multiple occupations)

-- adding another storey or supplementary building to the property
+- adding another storey or supplementary building to the house

-Information You Have to Provide for Council Tax When Moving House
+Information You Have to Provide for Council Tax and Moving House

-Since the tax is based on the type of property and your personal living situation, you have to provide the following information:
+Since the duty is based on the type of property and your living situation, you have to provide the following info:

 - Your name and telephone number for contact.